shindavid/AlphaZeroArcade/README.md

 $ ./setup_wizard.py
 ```

 This will walk you through initial setup, including validation that you have met the above requirements.
-It may
-take 10 minutes+, as it will build a Docker image on your machine.
-(TODO: upload an official AlphaZeroArcade Docker image
-to Docker Hub, and have the setup wizard pull that, to speed things up for the user)
+Part of the
+setup involves downloading the latest `AlphaZeroArcade` Docker image from [docker.io](https://hub.docker.com/r/dshin83/alphazeroarcade/tags).

 After completing this setup, you will be able to run a Docker container via: